minvws/nl-covid19-coronacheck-website/_questions-scanner/en/16-kan-ik-een-apk-bestand-downloaden.md

 ---
 index: 15
 set: 1
-title: Kan ik een APK-bestand downloaden om de CoronaCheck Scanner op een Mobile Device Management Systeem te zetten?
+title: Can I download an APK file to convert CoronaCheck Scanner to a Mobile Device Management System?
 ---
-Ja, dat kan.
-Je kunt het APK-bestand downloaden via deze link:
+Yes, you can.
+You can download the APK-file via this link:

-<a href="/files/apk/nl.rijksoverheid.ctr.verifier/latest.apk" class="btn btn--cta">Download APK bestand</a>
+<a href="/files/apk/nl.rijksoverheid.ctr.verifier/latest.apk" class="btn btn--cta">Download APK file</a>

-Let op: de CoronaCheck Scanner wordt regelmatig geüpdatet.
-Soms is dit een verplichte update.
-In dat geval werkt de CoronaCheck Scanner niet meer totdat de nieuwe versie geïnstalleerd is.
-De app geeft hier een melding van en verwijst je naar de store.
-Heb je de Scanner handmatig via het APK-bestand geïnstalleerd?
-Dan moet je ook handmatig de app bijwerken bij op het moment dat je deze melding krijgt.
-Advies: maak zoveel mogelijk gebruik van de CoronaCheck Scanner vanuit de Apple App Store en Google Play Store.
+Note: CoronaCheck Scanner is being updated on a regular basis.
+Sometimes this is a mandatory update.
+In that case, the CoronaCheck Scanner will no longer work until the new version is installed.
+The app will notify you and refer you to the store.
+Did you install the Scanner manually via the APK file?
+Then you also have to manually update the app when you receive this notification.
+Advice: use the CoronaCheck Scanner from the Apple App Store and Google Play Store as much as possible.